 10) Is your staff tech-savvy?

 Once you have created your list of needs, work hard in prioritizing it.
-Although you may be able to find a solution that solves all of your needs, the chances are you will have to compromise on some of your requirements.
-Having a prioritized list will make it easy to know what you cannot live without and ensure you are not swayed by other, non-critical features within the software.
-The sections below will look at some of the specific areas that should be considered as part of a needs analysis and why they are important in your analysis.
+You may be able to find a solution that solves all of your needs.
+However, the chances are you will have to compromise on some of your requirements.
+Having a prioritized list will make it easy to know what you cannot live without.
+This helps ensure you are not swayed by other, non-critical features within the software.
+The sections below will look at some of the specific areas that should be considered as part of a needs analysis and why they are important.

 Budget and ROI

 After you have analyzed your needs, prepare what you think you can pay for such a solution.
 This question will be key and one that will be asked by the software vendors you choose to investigate.
 It’s natural to want to keep that information close to your chest.
-However, if you don’t inform the vendors of the budget upfront, you may find out after investing too much time that the solution is outside of your budget constraints.
-The more complex and irritating your problems may be, it is likely you will need to invest in a more complex scheduling system.
+However, if you don’t inform the vendors of the budget upfront, you may end up wasting time.
+You might find out after investing too much time that the solution is outside of your budget constraints.
+The more complex and irritating your problems are, it is likely you will need to invest in a more complex scheduling system.
 When preparing your total budget, consider the costs associated with deployment, training, technical support, software upgrades and ongoing software maintenance.
 This way you have a well thought out and practical budget.

 Ask the vendors what type of payback their clients normally experience.
 When setting your budget, a good rule is to look for a return on investment (ROI) within six months to a year.